SkylineCommunications/dataminer-docs/develop/TOOLS/TOONuGet/Producing_NuGet.md

 - *Skyline.DataMiner.Core.XXX*

-  - Holds the packages that have a direct link to DataMiner (AppPackage creation/installation, DataMinerSystem, InterAppCalls, etc.).
+  - Holds the packages dealing with direct (usually very generic) DataMiner features (AppPackage creation/installation, DataMinerSystem, InterAppCalls, etc.).

   - This also applies for DxMs, except for packages that can communicate with external data sources.